AhmedJodhpuri/workindia_assignment/README.md

 - Implement proper error handling
 - Log important operations

+## Future improvements in handling concurrency and atomicity while making a reservation
+     1. Deadlock detection/handling
+     2. Timeout handling for lock acquisition
+     3. Handling of phantom reads if new services are added
+     4. Optimistic locking alternative for high-contention scenarios

 ## License

 MIT License - feel free to use and modify as needed.